351st Air Refueling Squadron: Air refueling in Europe

 The unit was reactivated at RAF Mildenhall, Suffolk, in the United Kingdom on 31 March 1992 as the 351st Air Refueling Squadron, operating the Boeing KC-135R Stratotanker.
-The first KC-135R to arrive at Mildenhall for the 351st ARS was 58-0100 on 19 May 1992 from Loring Air Force Base, Maine.
+The first KC-135R to arrive at Mildenhall for the 351st was 58–0100 on 19 May 1992 from Loring Air Force Base, Maine.
 Nine KC-135Rs had arrived by September 1992.
-Following their reactivation, the 351st ARS went on to support Operations Provide Comfort, Restore Hope and Northern Watch.
+Following their reactivation, the 351st went on to support Operations Provide Comfort, Restore Hope and Northern Watch.

-In April 1996, the 351st ARS contributed to Operation Assured Response, deploying three KC-135s to Dakar-Yoff International Airport, Senegal, to help support the evacuation of U.S. citizens and third country nationals from Liberia after fighting flared up in Monrovia during the First Liberian Civil War.
+In April 1996, the 351st contributed to Operation Assured Response, deploying three KC-135s to Dakar-Yoff International Airport, Senegal, to help support the evacuation of U.S. citizens and third country nationals from Liberia after fighting flared up in Monrovia during the First Liberian Civil War.

-In March 1998, the 351st ARS participated in Exercise Strong Resolve 98 at Sola Air Station, Norway.
-After the European Tanker Task Force (ETTF) was ended on 28 November 1998, the number of KC-135s assigned to the 351st ARS was increased to 15 tankers.
-In 1999, the squadron supported Operation Allied Force, NATO intervention during the Kosovo War, as the 351st Expeditionary Air Refueling Squadron (351st EARS).
+In March 1998, the 351st participated in Exercise Strong Resolve 98 at Sola Air Station, Norway.
+After the European Tanker Task Force was ended on 28 November 1998, the number of KC-135s assigned to the 351st was increased to 15 tankers.
+In 1999, the squadron supported Operation Allied Force, NATO intervention during the Kosovo War, as the 351st Expeditionary Air Refueling Squadron.

 In October 2001, the 351st EARS deployed 12 tankers: four to Incirlik Air Base, Turkey; another four to Rhein-Main Air Base, Germany; and a final four to Souda Bay, Greece, in support of Operation Enduring Freedom (OEF).
 On 23 November 2001, KC-135s deployed to Burgas Airport in Bulgaria, from where they conducted OEF missions.

 In March 2011, the 351st Air Refueling Squadron deployed a portion of its KC-135 Stratotanker fleet to Istres-Le Tubé Air Base, France, in support of Operation Unified Protector, as the 351st EARS.

 Since 2013, the 351st EARS, has regularly deployed to Morón Air Base, Spain in support of Operation Juniper Micron – which aims to assist French operations in Mali.
 The first deployment occurred on 13 January 2013.
-In June 2013, the 351st ARS refuelled three Luftwaffe McDonnell Douglas F-4F Phantom IIs of JG 71 on their last air-to-air refueling sortie before their retirement on 29 June 2013.
-In October 2014, the 351st ARS was awarded the 2013 Gen. Carl A. Spaatz Trophy, which is given to the best USAF air refueling squadron, becoming the first unit based outside of the United States to win the award.
+In June 2013, the 351st ARS refuelled three Luftwaffe McDonnell Douglas F-4F Phantom IIs of Taktisches Luftwaffengeschwader 71 "Richthofen" on their last air-to-air refueling sortie before their retirement on 29 June 2013.
+In October 2014, the 351st was awarded the 2013 Gen. Carl A. Spaatz Trophy, which is given to the best USAF air refueling squadron, becoming the first unit based outside of the United States to win the award.